Embrace-clarity/organisation/processes/FULLCIRCLE_FEEDBACK.md

 Blocking a proposal is a safety-mechanism to preserve the health of the organisation.

 **Blocking rules**
-- Members can block a proposal if they believe it would cause irreparable harm, or move Feeld backwards.
+- Members can block a proposal if they believe it would cause irreparable harm, or move EC backwards.
 Particularly if it would be difficult to revert this action and cure the harm caused.
 - Proposal can be blocked if it is dependent on other decisions which are not yet taken.